westerlymerlin/UCL-PYMS/README.md

 ---

+Application dcumentaton can be found in [readme.pdf](./readme.pdf)

-Full documentation can be found in the file: [readme.pdf](./readme.pdf)
+Python module documentation can be found in the folder: [docs](./docs/readme.md)

 Change log can be found in the file [changelog.txt](./changelog.txt)